SilentCicero/bignumber-to-string/README.md

 [![js-standard-style](https://cdn.rawgit.com/feross/standard/master/badge.svg)](https://github.com/feross/standard)

-A tiny module to convert nested objects or arrays containing BigNumbers to strings
+A tiny module to convert BigNumbers to strings that are nested within objects or arrays

 ```
 npm install bignumber-to-string
 ```

+## Use

+BigNumbers are used in various applications, however, most do not want to store the complex BigNumber object itself in their state or DB.
+Converting the BigNumber to a string keeps data precision while being easier to store.

 ## Example